Koha-Community/kohadocs/en/source/02_administration.rst

     If you'd like more than one person to receive the blind copy you can simply enter in multiple email addresses separated by commas.

-    **Note**

-    The name of this preference is misleading, it does not only send overdues, but all notices to the BCC address.

 `OverdueNoticeCalendar <#OverdueNoticeCalendar>`__
 ''''''''''''''''''''''''''''''''''''''''''''''''''